 CLOCKS - All clock signals are derived from Y500 a 4MHz oscillator buffered by U501 NOR gate.
-The LF modulator uses 125KHZ, 250\KHz is used by the SMPS and LVPS Sync.
+HFCLK 500KHz is used by the HF modulator, 125KHZ is used by the LF modulator, 250\KHz is used by the SMPS and LVPS Sync.

 CURRENT LIMIT - Independent cycle-by-cycle current limiting is implemented on each channel.
-The output current is detected from the Output board current sense resistors R321, R322 for the LF\IS.
+The output current is detected from the Output board current sense resistors R265 for the LF\IS and R465 in the HF\IS.
 The current limit is scaled such that under normal operation is should never be hit.
 The current limit function is intended to prevent amp failure due to a shorted speaker.
-LF current limit is scaled at 0.031V/A and will trip the RSLF reset to the modulators at 45A.
+LF current limit is scaled at 0.041V/A and will trip the RSLF reset to the modulators at 32A.
+HF current limit is scaled to 0.082V/A and will trip the RSHF reset to the HF modulator at 16A.